-“God is in the details”, said Mies Van Der Rogh, ending the statement with a period.
+“God is in the details”, said Mies Van Der Roh.
+But did he end that statement with a period?

-When I examined the bold claim that machine learning outperformed human copywriters in human vs machine” tests for Chase bank, I was skeptical.
+When I examined the bold claim that machine learning outperformed human copywriters, I noticed instantly that this competition was flawed.

 “Access cash from the equity in your home.”

-Here is a small piece of marketing advice for you…
+Here is a small piece of advice for you…

 You’ll often see a quote ending in a period, but a quote is not a headline.
 A quote is self-contained; it is its own content.
 Whereas a headline exists only in relation to something else.

 Headlines are everywhere – I define them as simply, “the most visible phrase in a given user interface, digital or not”.
 Examples include the title of a blog post, an email subject line, or the classic example, an ad.

 Data scientist Daniel Starch established that periods didn’t work well in headlines by doing analytics on a vast data set – 5 million direct mail advertisements.